trskop/tldr-client/man/command-wrapper-tldr.1.md

     ways how configuration can be passed to the application.

 \--language=*LANGUAGE*, -l *LANGUAGE*
-:   Search/list pages written in *LANGUAGE*.
-Overrides default language
+:   Search/list pages written in *LANGUAGE*; this option can be used multiple
-    detection mechanism, see *ENVIRONMENT VARIABLES* section for details on how language is detected.
+    times to specify multiple *LANGUAGE*s.
+Overrides default language detection mechanism, see *ENVIRONMENT VARIABLES* section for details on how language is detected.

     The *LANGUAGE* value can be for example `en` or `zh_TW`.
 In general it is in the following format: